pretix/pretix-docs/docs/tutorial/testing.md

 ![Our shop page, titled 'Tutorial conference', listing date and location for our event and a selection of products.
 There is a box warning that the shop is currently in test mode.](../assets/screens/testing/shop.png "Shop screenshot")

 We will now place an order in our shop.
-We are going to click the :btn-icon:fontawesome-regular-eye:Go to shop: button in the bar at the top.
+We are going to click the :btn-icon:fa3-eye:Go to shop: button in the bar at the top.

 This takes us to the shop which should currently have a red bar at the top stating that it is only visible to us and our team, and a yellow box warning that it is in test mode.
 We will now place an order for a standard ticket and a discount ticket, follow the instructions on the screen, and enter an email address that we have access to when prompted.